sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 28-11-2016

+- http://thenewstack.io/a-brief-comparison-of-mesos-and-kubernetes/ Mesos seems to be adapted for big clusters.
+Kubernetes, which is a container management/scheduler, is more for lightweight clusters, quick scaling, and needs less resources.
+Kubernetes is like Marathon (which deal with containers) for Mesos.
+- http://labs.criteo.com/about/ 37 billions request / day.
+37PB of storage.
+- http://blog.tmorris.net/posts/refactoring-filter/ you thought .filter(fn) was easy to implement?
+WRONG.
+Look this Haskell impl.
+- http://jedesah.logdown.com/posts/282944-dont-use-scalaz-task-like-i-did Scalaz Tasks have referential transparency, Scala's Futures do not.

 # 27-11-2016

 - https://blog.insightdatascience.com/isee-removing-eyeglasses-from-faces-using-deep-learning-d4e7d935376f remove eyeglasses from faces. then after, you can "try" different other eyeglasses styles without removing yours